Toit blocks#

 Blocks cannot take blocks as arguments.

-Defining functions that take block arguments#
+Defining functions that take block arguments

 You can define your own functions that accept block arguments.
-You have already seen what the function signature should look like: block arguments must be enclosed by brackets [ ]
+You have already

 .